MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-solution-pipeline.md

 | Tenant ID | D073C21E-XXXX-4AD0-B77E-8364FCA78A94 | The tenant ID you retrieve following the instruction at [Get the tenant ID](azure-stack-solution-pipeline.md#get-the-tenant-id).  |
 | Connection: | Not verified | Validate your connection settings to the service principal. |

 Now that the endpoint is created, the DevOps to Azure Stack connection is ready to use.
-The build agent in Azure Stack gets instructions from DevOps, and then the agent conveys endpoint information for communication with Azure Stack.
+The build agent in Azure Stack gets instructions from DevOps and then the agent conveys endpoint information for communication with Azure Stack.

 ![Build agent Azure AD](media/azure-stack-solution-hybrid-pipeline/016_save_changes.png)

 ### Create an endpoint for AD FS

-The latest update to Azure DevOps allows to create a service connection using a service principal with a certificate for authentication.
-This is required when Azure Stack is deployed with AD FS as identity provider.
+The latest update to Azure DevOps lets you create a service connection using a service principal with a certificate for authentication.
+This is required when Azure Stack is deployed with AD FS as the identity provider.

 ![Build agent AD FS](media/azure-stack-solution-hybrid-pipeline/image06.png)